Legal Reasoning for CLAT 2026: Legal Aptitude, Question Papers, Tips & Tricks

 Also, check - Preparation tips for CLAT Legal Reasoning

 The Calcutta High Court has clarified that the mere transfer of money from a husband to his wife for the purchase of property would not qualify as a benami transaction"In the Indian society, if a husband supplies the consideration money for acquiring property in the name of his wife, such fact does not necessarily imply benami transaction.
 The source of money is, no doubt, an important factor but not a decisive one.
 The intention of the supplier of the consideration money is the vital fact to be proved by the party who asserts benami."
-In India, two kinds of benami transactions are generally recognized.
+In India, two kinds of benami transactions are generally recognised.
 Where a person buys a property with his own money but in the name of another person without any intention to benefit such other person, the transaction is called benami.
 In that case, the transferee holds the property for the benefit of the person who has contributed the purchase money, and he is the real owner.
-The second case which is loosely termed as a benami transaction is a case where a person who is the owner of the property executes a conveyance in favour of another without the intention of transferring the title to the property thereunder.
+The second case, which is loosely termed as a benami transaction is a case where a person who is the owner of the property executes a conveyance in favour of another without the intention of transferring the title to the property thereunder.
 In this case, the transferor continues to be the real owner."

 Q1) Mr. X gives money to Ms. Y to purchase a property.
 The property is registered under the name of Ms. Y. Later, it is discovered that Ms. Y is just a nominal owner, and the real owner is Mr. X, who has been financing the property.
 This transaction comes to the notice of the authorities.
 Under the Benami Transactions (Prohibition) Act, 1988, amended in 2016, which of the Is the following likely to occur?